 After my arrival in Quito, I found out that some people from my hostel were going on a tour of the jungle so obviously I didn’t hesitate to join.
 We booked a 5-day tour with the Dracaena tour company to venture into the deepest part of the Amazon.
-Our starting point was in Lago Agrio, since you obviously can’t go to the jungle on your own.
+Our starting point was in Lago Agrio since you obviously shouldn’t go to the middle of deep rainforest in Ecuador on your own.

-The bus dropped everyone off in the middle of nowhere, I presume so a few locals could make some money by taxiing us to the meet-up point.
+The bus dropped everyone off in the middle of nowhere, I presume so a few locals could make some money by taxing us to the meet-up point.
 After 3h of waiting at a restaurant, we got picked up by our tour guide for another 2.5h drive by minivan, followed by a 3h boat ride.

 We were all pretty scared because a lot of people took their 30kg suitcases with them, despite being advised not to bring anything apart from a small backpack, so the boat had to carry a lot more weight than we expected.
 To be honest, as a tour guide I would have simply refused those people entry on to the boat with suitcases that big.